excalidraw/excalidraw/src/packages/excalidraw/README.md

 ### Excalidraw

-Excalidraw exported as a component to directly embed in your projects
+Excalidraw exported as a component to directly embed in your projects.

 ### Installation